Phoebe Greenberg: PHI Studio

-The PHI Studio (established in 2019), the third entity in the PHI ecosystem, develops innovative exhibitions and captivating immersive experiences presented locally and internationally.
+The PHI Studio (established in 2019) develops exhibitions and "immersive experiences" presented locally and internationally.

-PHI deploys its expertise in presenting state-of-the-art works abroad, through initiatives such as showing at the Rockefeller Center in New York City, the Tribeca Film Festival, programming and production of the Virtual Reality Pavilion at the Luxembourg City Film Festival as well as an ephemeral gallery during the 58th Venice Biennale.
+PHI presents works abroad, through initiatives such as showing at the Rockefeller Center in New York City, the Tribeca Film Festival, programming and production of the Virtual Reality Pavilion at the Luxembourg City Film Festival as well as a gallery during the 58th Venice Biennale.

-2021 was a big year for PHI Studio marked by two large immersive installations: CARNE y ARENA by the internationally renowned Mexican filmmaker Alejandro G. Iñárritu, and THE INFINITE (in collaboration with Felix & Paul Studios and TIME Studios), the largest virtual reality experience on space exploration.

-These two immersive installations have made it possible to export and affirm Quebecois talent and position Montreal as a cultural metropolis.

 PHI Contemporary

-Opening its doors in 2026, PHI Contemporary will be an institution dedicated to the ongoing exploration of the contemporary through art and culture.
-The project will consolidate the full breadth of PHI's public cultural offer – currently distributed between the PHI Foundation and the PHI Centre – under one roof.
+Opening its doors in 2026, PHI Contemporary is to be an institution of contemporary art and culture.
+The project will consolidate the full breadth of PHI under one roof.

-Carefully and critically curated exhibitions will meet vanguard works from burgeoning creative territories, allowing PHI to fully explore the emergent synergies and curatorial opportunities they represent.
-Housing exhibition spaces and a generous public domain, the project represents a new cultural infrastructure for the public to engage with PHI's multi-dimensional presentation of art, discourse and creative practices.
-This new cultural landmark will engage with the local community, visitors to the city of Montreal and PHI's ever expanding network.

 The site

-From the Pre-contact era to the Colonization era, the site of PHI Contemporary has been one of strategic and symbolic significance, rife with a lineage of protagonists that played important roles in the evolution of the city.
-Located at the intersection of Bonsecours and Saint-Paul streets in the historic district of Montreal — Old Montreal, — the site of PHI Contemporary (formerly the Auberge Pierre-Du-Calvet) consists of an amalgamation of four historic buildings that date to the 18th century and a large adjacent lot.
+Located at the intersection of Bonsecours and Saint-Paul streets in the historic district of Montreal — Old Montreal, — the site of PHI Contemporary (formerly the Auberge Pierre-Du-Calvet) consists of four historic buildings that date to the 18th century and a large adjacent lot.
 In direct proximity to the Bonsecours Market (1847) and the Notre-Dame-de-Bonsecours Chapel (1675) - both storied landmarks of the city and its heritage.
-PHI Contemporary is poised to become a model 21st-century cultural institution and anchor in an evolving local and international cultural and artistic landscape.

 International Architecture Competition

 On August 26, 2021, PHI launched an International Architecture Competition for the design of PHI Contemporary.
-The call for candidature elicited 65 entries from world-class architectural firms from 14 countries, from which 11 were selected to compete.
-The winning architectural firms Kuehn Malvezzi + Pelletier de Fontenay will pursue the mandate to develop their proposal and realize the architectural design of PHI Contemporary, transforming the site into a new cultural hub for Old Montreal.
+The call for candidature elicited 65 entries from architectural firms from 14 countries, of which 11 were selected to compete.
+The winning architectural firms, Kuehn Malvezzi + Pelletier de Fontenay, will pursue the mandate to develop their proposal for the architectural design of PHI Contemporary.